brkcvlk/MLFCrafter/docs/user-guide/data-processing.md

 # Data Processing

-Learn how to effectively clean, transform, and prepare your data using FlowCraft's data processing crafters.
+Learn how to effectively clean, transform, and prepare your data using MLFCrafter's data processing crafters.

 ## Data Ingestion